mykeck/pizza-Hub/README.md

 | Pizza topping    | `eg Beef peperoni`  |
 | Number of pizzas   | `eg 6`   |

+## Bugs.
+1. The price for ordered pizza is not displaying.

 ## License:
 >MIT LICENSE &copy; 2020 mike